wpilibsuite/frc-docs/source/docs/software/commandbased/binding-commands-to-triggers.rst

     frc2::JoystickButton exampleButton(&exampleStick, 1); // Creates a new JoystickButton object for button 1 on exampleStick

-Binding a command to a JoystickButton
+Binding a Command to a JoystickButton
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note:: In the C++ command-based library, button objects *do not need to survive past the call to a binding method*, and so the binding methods may be simply called on a temp.